"Rachel weeping for her children, refusing to be comforted for her children, because they are no more."

 Ezekiel could not, of course, lie on his side one year for each day in the 390-year interval.
 That would be 360 x 390, or 140,400 prophetic years, or the equivalent of just under 2,006 seventy-year lifetimes!
 So, God reversed the formula to a day-for-a-year.
 Ezekiel was to lie on his side for 390 days, one day for each year.
 This was to be a sign to the house of Israel (Numbers 4:3) that it was to be punished.

 Hosea also makes a veiled reference to the year-for-a-day principle.
 Offering hope that God will "heal" Israel after allowing it to be wounded (Hosea 6:1), the prophet alludes to three days.
-These are probably years, part of the 3½-year Tribulation period.
-"After two days He will revive us; on the third day He will raise us up, that we may live in His sight" (verse 2).
+These are probably years: "After two days He will revive us; on the third day He will raise us up, that we may live in His sight" (verse 2).
 Hosea might be saying that God will progressively show mercy to Israel in its afflictions, providing some relief after two years, more during the third.

 All these scriptures have this in common: When speaking about the time-period of Israel's punishment, God uses the year-for-a-day principle, or its inverse.
 We now have a solid formula to define the length of "seven times more" as used in Leviticus 26.
 Each "time" is one 360-day prophetic year.
 Seven "times" is 2,520 days (7 x 360 = 2,520).